kpedro88/breadcrumbs/README.md

 ## Installation

-The installation script downloads the `bcs` script, installs it in the specified directory, and adds the required alias or function to the logon file (see below).
+The installation script downloads the `bcs` script, installs it in the specified directory, and adds the required functions to the logon file (see below).

 ```
 wget https://raw.githubusercontent.com/kpedro88/breadcrumbs/master/install_bcs.sh